Building Cross-Community COVID-19 Vaccine Confidence in Houston

 • Sue Peschin, President and CEO of Alliance for Aging Research and co-convener of the COVID-19 Vaccine Education Equity Project

-COVID-19 Vaccine Adolescent Webinar: Addressing Camp & Sports Safety
+Addressing Adolescent Camp & Sports Safety

 With summer camps, sports leagues and the rollout of vaccines for adolescents underway across the country, the COVID-19 Vaccine Education and Equity Project convened a discussion around building confidence in and ways to increase access to vaccines for children age 12-17 on July 1st.